 The best way to ensure that you’ve put all your agreements properly in place is to work with ITI Manufacturing.
 They will also help ensure that your product manufacturing is reliable through their pre-vetted factory process.

 ITI Manufacturing is a world-class OEM, Contract Manufacturer headquartered near Houston, Texas.
 Even more, we are also a registered, licensed business in China.
 We have a highly-trained and experienced staff in China who manages our client’s total offshore manufacturing needs.
 This includes sourcing, manufacturing, testing and inspection (could be 3rd party), packaging, and logistics to the United States, or any port on the globe and all generation of related paperwork.

 We value your Intellectual Property as much as you do, as our sole source of revenue is the successful manufacturing of our client’s products.
 We feel so strongly about our client’s being successful, we guarantee no manufacturing defects in any of our shipments.

-Of course, the agreements between us and the China factories adhere to all the suggestions above, and are written by our Chinese business attorney we have on retainer in China.
+Of course, the agreements between us and the China factories adhere to all the suggestions above.
+Furthermore, our Chinese business attorney writes the agreements we have on retainer in China.

-If you have interest in manufacturing in China, or if you are currently manufacturing in China and are experiencing difficulties, call ITI Manufacturing at 888-574-6823.
+If you have an interest in manufacturing in China, or if you are currently manufacturing in China and are experiencing difficulties, call ITI Manufacturing at888-574-6823.